 the Immaculate Conception Our Lady of Camarin Day as holidays in Guam.

-In face of pressure from constituents, including legislator's mothers
+According to the newspaper Guampdn, in face of pressure from constituents, including legislator's mothers

 and family and an impending typhoon "Ponsonga", lawmakers on Dec 3, 2002 voted to